tlawrence3/tSFM/README.md

 tsfm -h
 ```

-# Quickstart tutorial
+# Quickstart Tutorial
+tSFM may be used to analyze any protein or RNA families.
 As a quick introduction to the functionality of tSFM we will be utilizing data from:

 [Kelly, P., F. Hadi-Nezhad, D. Y. Liu, T. J. Lawrence, R. G. Linington, M. Ibba, and D. H. Ardell.
 2020.
 Targeting tRNA-synthetase interactions towards novel therapeutic discovery against eukaryotic pathogens.
 PLOS Neglected Tropical Diseases 14: e0007983.](https://doi.org/10.1371/journal.pntd.0007983)

-1. tSFM may be used to analyze any protein or RNA families.
-Let us recreate function logos for the human tRNA data.
+1. Let us recreate function logos for the human tRNA data.

    1. First we need to change into the example data directory.
 This directory contains all of the aligned tRNA sequences used for analysis in Kelly *et al.* 2020.
     ```shell